 Core Daemon

-To correctly set up this service the cluster’s internal endpoint is required to allow Core Daemon to connect to Node Persistence and Circuit Storage.
+To correctly set up this service the cluster’s internal endpoint is required to allow Core Daemon to connect to postgres and S3.
 The default values are usually enough, unless each service is deployed in its own dedicated namespace.

 If not using AWS, an key must be generated and mounted inside the pods of core-daemon: